FCAS-LAB/LEGOSIM_MICRO/artifact/README.md

-# Artifact of LEGOSim:A Unified Parallel Simulation Framework for Multi-chiplet Heterogeneous Integration
+# Artifact for LEGOSim:A Unified Parallel Simulation Framework for Multi-chiplet Heterogeneous Integration

 ## Experiment Workflow